xx70235/scholarweb/wp-content/plugins/advanced-ads/readme.txt

 == Changelog ==

+= 1.7.25 =

+* added explicit "link ads" AdSense type with normal and responsive format
+* included link to AdSense types manual
+* optimized bot check
+* removed TinyMCE security features from links added to the rich media ad type to not break affiliate links
+* fixed error appearing when image of an image ad does not exist anymore
+* fixed wizard not going to ad parameters box automatically after selecting ad type

 = 1.7.24 =

 * fixed issue with shortcode button that caused some page builders and scripts to break